2007 American League Division Series: Game 1

 Johnny Damon led off the game with a home run off Cleveland starter CC Sabathia, but in the bottom of the inning Chien-Ming Wang allowed a two-out walk to Travis Hafner and single to Victor Martinez before Ryan Garko's RBI single tied the game.
 After Jhonny Peralta walked to load the bases, Kenny Lofton's two-RBI single put the Indians up 3−1 with Peralta out at third to end the inning.
 Asdrúbal Cabrera's leadoff home run in the third put the Indians up 4−1, but the Yankees got that run back in the fourth on Robinson Canó's home run.
 Next inning, Shelley Duncan hit a leadoff single, moved to second on a walk, and scored on Bobby Abreu's RBI double to cut the Indians' lead to 4−3, but the Yankees would not score again while Cleveland blew the game open in the bottom half.
 Cabrera drew a leadoff walk before Martinez's home run one out later made it 6−3 Indians.
 After Garko grounded out, Peralta doubled to right and scored on Lofton's single to knock Wang out of the game.
 Ross Ohlendorf walked Franklin Gutierrez before Casey Blake's two-run double made it 9−3 Indians.
 Wang was tagged for eight earned runs in 4 2/3 innings.
-The Indians added to their lead with Hafner's home run and Lofton's RBI double with two on off of Ohlendorf in the sixth and Garko's home run in the eighth off of Phil Hughes.
+The Indians added to their lead with Hafner's home run and Lofton's RBI double with two on off Ohlendorf in the sixth and Garko's home run in the eighth off Phil Hughes.
 Sabathia earned the win despite walking six in five innings, and departed after throwing 114 pitches.
 Lofton tallied three hits and four RBI for Cleveland.
 The win marked Cleveland's first over the Yankees since 2006, snapping an eight-game losing streak.